Advanced workflow for users requiring more control.

 Import the following ‘notes’ model into your project:

-Generally speaking, you'll want to replace any Supabase calls in your UI to use the newly implemented methods from the appropriate models defined in the previous step.
+Generally speaking, you’ll want to replace any Supabase calls in your UI with the newly implemented methods from the appropriate models defined in the previous step.

 In this app, we need to update three pages: home_list_page